-Designing a visual identity for a community centre and cafe
+Creating a new visual identity for a local community centre and cafe in Didsbury, Manchester, UK

 Didsbury Good Neighbours is a local charity based in Didsbury park in Manchester whose aim is to support senior members of the Didsbury community through a volunteer befriending service and a programme of weekly activities.
 Situated in Didsbury Park, they have a beautiful community centre where activities and classes are held.
 There is also and a busy cafe called The Pavilion that serves food and drinks including barista coffee and homemade cakes to the community centre attendees and the local community.

 My task was to assist their marketing advisor to create a logo and accompanying stationery, information leaflets, posters, T-Shirts and other promo materials that would help Didsbury Good Neighbours build a timeless and distinctive visual identity that will be instantly recognisable in the local area and will reflect the friendly and helpful services that they provide.
 I was also asked to design a visual identity for the The Pavilion Cafe.
 This design needed to show that this is an independant cafe with excellent quality and value homemade food and ethically sourced teas and coffee can compete for custom against the very best cafe chains and local independent cafes that Didsbury has to offer.
 Since the Pavilion is ran by Didsbury Good Neighbours, The Pavilion logo needed a similar look and feel to show that it is part of the same charity while also having it own unique identity.

 The identity design for DGN needed to look professional and trustworthy while not seeming stuffy or pompous — the charity wants the senior members of the community to feel comfortable enough to use the community centre and join in with the activities.
 They also want volunteers to get involved, join in and enjoy their experience.
 It was important to the charity that the information leaflets contain large print so that they can read them even if their eye sight is weakening.